Amritsar Itinerary: 48-Hour Guide Timed to the Hour

 By Prerna, Nomira

-The complete Amritsar itinerary for 48 hours: dawn darshan at the Golden Temple (arrive by 5 am for a 15-minute queue), Kesar Da Dhaba breakfast, the full temple complex and langar, Amritsari kulcha, Jallianwala Bagh, Partition Museum, Lawrence Road food crawl, and Wagah Border ceremony.
+This complete Amritsar itinerary for 48 hours runs to the hour: dawn darshan at the Golden Temple (arrive by 5 am for a 15-minute queue), Kesar Da Dhaba breakfast, the full temple complex and langar, Amritsari kulcha, Jallianwala Bagh, the Partition Museum, a Lawrence Road food crawl, and the Wagah Border ceremony.
 Day 1 is faith and food.
 Day 2 is history and spectacle.

 The 48-Hour Amritsar Itinerary at a Glance